-Reading and Writing

-These figures summarize the number of hours your students spent reading for their courses and the average number of pages of assigned writing compared to students in your comparison group.
+Reading and Writing These figures summarize the number of hours your students spent reading for their courses and the average number of pages of assigned writing compared to students in your comparison group.
 Each is an estimate calculated from two or more separate survey questions.

-Challenging Students to Do Their Best Work

-To what extent did students' courses challenge them to do their best work?
+Challenging Students to Do Their Best Work To what extent did students' courses challenge them to do their best work?
 Response options ranged from 1 = "Not at all" to 7 = "Very much."

-Academic Emphasis

-How much did students say their institution emphasizes spending significant time studying and on academic work?
+Academic Emphasis How much did students say their institution emphasizes spending significant time studying and on academic work?
 Response options included "Very much," "Quite a bit," "Some," and "Very little."

-Item Comparisons

-By examining individual NSSE questions, you can better understand what contributes to your institution's performance on Engagement Indicators and High-Impact Practices.
+Bloomsburg University of Pennsylvania Item Comparisons By examining individual NSSE questions, you can better understand what contributes to your institution's performance on the Engagement Indicators.
 This section displays the five questions^a on which your first-year and senior students scored the highest and the five questions on which they scored the lowest, relative to students in your comparison group.
 Parenthetical notes indicate whether an item belongs to a specific Engagement Indicator or is a High-Impact Practice.
 While these questions represent the largest differences (in percentage points), they may not be the most important to your institutional mission or current program or policy goals.
 For additional results, see your Frequencies and Statistical Comparisons report.

-First-vear

-Highest Performing Relative to PASSHE

-Participated in a learning community or some other formal program where...
-(HIP)

-Institution emphasis on using learning support services (...)^c (SE)

-Quality of interactions with student services staff (...)^d (QI)
+First-vear Highest Performing Relative to PASSHE Participated in a learning community or some other formal program where...
+(HIP) Institution emphasis on using learning support services (...)^c (SE) Applying facts, theories, or methods to practical problems or new situations^c (HO) Instructors taught course sessions in an organized way^c (ET) Quality of interactions with student services staff (...)^d (QI) Lowest Performing Relative to PASSHE